drhsqlite/fossil-mirror/www/globs.md

     $ fossil add --ignore 'REALLY SECRET STUFF.txt' RE*

-You might think that would add everything beginning with `RE` *except* for `REALLY SECRET STUFF.txt`, but Fossil when a file is given explicitly and found in the ignore list, Fossil asks what you want to do with it in the default case, and doesn't even ask if gave `-f` or `--force` along with `--ignore`.
+You might think that would add everything beginning with `RE` *except* for `REALLY SECRET STUFF.txt`, but when a file is both given explicitly to Fossil and also matches an ignore rule, Fossil asks what you want to do with it in the default case; it doesn't even ask if you gave the `-f` or `--force` option along with `--ignore`.

-The spaces in the ignored file name above bring us to another point: file names must be quoted in Fossil glob patterns, but the shell interprets quotation marks itself.
-There are a couple of ways to fix both this and the previous problem:
+The spaces in the ignored file name above bring us to another point: such file names must be quoted in Fossil glob patterns, lest Fossil interpret it as multiple glob patterns, but the shell interprets quotation marks itself.

+One way to fix both this and the previous problem is:

     $ fossil add --ignore "'REALLY SECRET STUFF.txt'" READ*

-The nested quotation marks cause the inner set to be passed through to Fossil, and the more specific glob pattern expanded by the shell (that is, `READ*` vs `RE*`) avoids a conflict between explicitly-listed files and `--ignore` rules in the `fossil add` command.
+The nested quotation marks cause the inner set to be passed through to Fossil, and the more specific glob pattern at the end &mdash; that is, `READ*` vs `RE*` &mdash; avoids a conflict between explicitly-listed files and `--ignore` rules in the `fossil add` command.

 Another solution would be to use shell escaping instead of nested
 quoting: